lukaselflein/charge_optimization_folderstructure/Readme.md

 cp -r .template_simulation 1_charge_cycle
 cd 1_charge_cycle
 ```
 Now you can work on this first cycle.
-If you repeat this step after the first cycle is finished, for the second ... iteration `2_charge_cycle`, you have an overview of all charge cycles side-by-side.
+If you repeat this step after the first cycle is finished, for the second (third, ...) iteration `2_charge_cycle`(`n_charge_cycle`), you have an overview of all charge cycles side-by-side.

 #### Copy MD simulation files
 We need the trajectory, etc. in our optimization folderstructure.
 Copy them into `md_simulation`: